TNK-BP's chief oil trader leaves, denies Rosneft move

 Since BP bought a one-half stake in TNK-BP in 2003 for $7 billion, the co-owners have clashed repeatedly over strategy, leading BP in June to put up for sale its stake - now valued at around $25 billion.

-Rosneft, now headed by powerful former deputy prime minister Igor Sechin, has also started talks to buy BP's entire stake.
-Under the TNK-BP shareholders' agreement it cannot strike any deal before mid-October.
+Rosneft, now headed by powerful former deputy prime minister Igor Sechin, has also started talks to buy BP's entire stake, but under the TNK-BP shareholders' agreement it cannot strike any deal before mid-October.

 Kollek, regarded as close to TNK-BP executive director and shareholder German Khan, denied that the shareholder dispute had played any part in his decision to step down.